 Planned gifts have played a critical role in the Accokeek Foundation’s founding and ongoing operations.
 For example, past gifts have provided the land we currently steward, the endowment for our Robert Ware Straus lectures, and the “Rainy Day Fund” which now is about $1M (enough to sustain operations for one year if all other income ceased).

 What will we do with planned gifts in the future?

 Planned gifts are an important part of our strategy for meeting the future operating needs of the Accokeek Foundation.
 Gifts will help to grow our endowment and investment portfolio to create a more stable source of funding and less dependence on outside annual income sources.
 Although general operating support is critical, donors can designate program areas that they want to support with their planned gifts.
-For example, funding might be directed to the National Colonial Farm, the Ecosystem Farm, or the Center for Agricultural and Environmental Stewardship.
+For example, funding might be directed to the National Colonial Farm, the Ecosystem Farm, or the Heritage Livestock Breeding program.